Six Ways To Fundy

 It was not until 1760 that a program of resettlement brought the so-called New England planters north to occupy the former Acadian lands.
 Just east of Grand-Pré, a grid of streets still shows the township of Horton, laid out in typically anal British colonial fashion, meant to be the new center of settlement.
 There are house lots along these streets still, but the township itself never took hold; the farming folk quite sensibly adopted the Acadian land-use patterns, and the town folk gravitated toward Mud Creek, which eventually became Wolfville, named for postmaster Elisha DeWolf.
 There is nonetheless an old cemetery in Horton, which I comb in search of Seamans, fruitlessly.
 Down at Horton Landing, evidently the spot from which Acadians were shipped away and to which New England planters arrived, there is a cross commemorating the departed Acadians.
 It's an oddly empty and lonely place, quiet and still, not hinting in the least at the turmoil of people going in despair and coming in hope.

 I drive up to North Grand-Pré, the former island, and walk on Evangeline Beach, which would perhaps look like the surface of Mars, if you could ignore the Minas Basin and wooded Cape Blomidon beyond, and any moisture you happened to find underfoot.
-Then I wander across the meadows, and end up at Horton Ridge Malt & Grain, a microbrewery that sits just below the 101 and just above the Gaspereau valley.
+Then I drive back across the meadows, and end up at Horton Ridge Malt & Grain, a microbrewery that sits just below the 101 and just above the Gaspereau valley.
 It's obvious that it isn't open, but a young gent pops his head out the door and invites me in.
 I enjoy a pint and a blether with him before returning to Wolfville via the Gaspereau valley.

 Next